Egor-Krivov/nn-tools/README.md

 # nn-tools
-Repository for neural networks machine learning
+Repository for machine learning with neural networks